astrotars/stream-android-custom-timeline/README.md

 For the frontend, we'll build it with Kotlin wrapping [Stream Feed's Java](https://github.com/GetStream/stream-java) library.

-There's two main actions a user takes, posting and viewing messages.
+There are two main actions a user takes, posting and viewing messages.
 To post a message, the mobile application goes through his flow:

 * User types their name into our mobile application to log in.
-* The Android app registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+* The Android app registers the user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 * User types in their message and hits "Post".
 The mobile app uses the Stream token to create a Stream activity on their `user` feed via Stream's REST API using the [Java library](https://github.com/GetStream/stream-java).
 * User views their posts.
 The mobile app does this by retrieving its user feed via Stream.